Democratic Candidates Are Releasing Tax Returns, Answering Big Questions For Voters

 But it's not law.
 It's merely been a 40-year custom, and another precedent that Trump broke as a candidate and as president.
 To some, it may seem nosy and superficial to want to see every cent someone running for office has made, but to many others, there are good reasons to care.
 Here are three things that voters often look for, as your author wrote about in 2016:

-1. Conflicts of interest: Where does their money come from and could that influence the kind of policy they try to implement as president for the rest of us?
+1. Conflicts of interest: Where does their money come from, and could that influence the kind of policy they try to implement as president for the rest of us?

 2. How charitable are they?
 Most of these candidates are far wealthier than the average American.
 The median U.S. household income as of 2017 was just shy of $58,000 a year.
 Expect everyone running to make more than that, so how much do they give to charity, and what does it say about their priorities depending on who they give to?